 position Volunteer Coach

-Former Buckeye Cassie Dickerson is in her third season as volunteer assistant coach and director of player development at Ohio State.
+Former Buckeye Cassie Dickerson is in her fourth season as volunteer assistant coach and director of player development at Ohio State.
 Dickerson was a letterwinner for the Buckeyes from 2008-10 and is a three-time team captain.

 Dickerson comes to Ohio State after a stint as Deputy Director of Transportation at the 2016 Republican National Convention in Cleveland.
 During her time there, Dickerson ensured successful execution of the $10 million Committee on Arrangements transportation plan to provide safe and efficient transportation for over 15,000 convention attendees.
 Prior to her time at the RNC, Dickerson served as the coordinator of student-athlete development before being promoted to director of student-athlete development at Kansas, where she was responsible for leadership training, community engagement, professional development, planning and executing department events and programming.
 She served on multiple campus boards, including the University Events Committee, Athletic Advisory Committee and Diversity Committee.
 While at Kansas, Dickerson also served as a coach and co-director of the Sporting Kaw Valley Girls Academy.